Review and road test of the Volvo XC90 Recharge T8 Plug-in hybrid

 Cost of Ownership

-Volvo seems to be flourishing under foreign ownership and this T8 Twin Engine Plug-in hybrid XC90 model is a good example of why.
+Volvo seems to be flourishing under foreign ownership and this Recharge T8 Plug-in hybrid XC90 model is a good example of why.
 You might have expected Chinese company control to stifle the company's Scandinavian character.
 Instead, what we've been given here is a return to Swedish charisma and an emphasis on all the things that the Gothenburg brand does best - cool restrained style, real-world practicality and class-leading safety.

 Of course, this Volvo's not perfect.
 There are still sharper-handling choices and more capable off roaders in this sector.
 In balancing these virtues though, this XC90 sets its own class standard and in doing so, establishes a family benchmark amongst luxury SUVs that rivals will struggle to match.
 Add in the astonishingly low running costs that come with Plug-in hybrid technology and it's a difficult formula to resist if you're shopping in this segment.
 Company founders Assar Gabrielsson and Gustaf Larson would have liked this car.
 More importantly though, if you're shopping in this segment, we think you will too.